-XTPRTRYL Number of times IP PrintWay is to retry transmission of the data set.
-Specify a number from 0-32767.
+Number of times IP PrintWay tries to retransmit the data set.
+Specify a number 0 - 32767.

 IP PrintWay extended mode uses the value in this field only if this is the first data set in the output group.
 Otherwise, it ignores the value and uses the value for the first data set.